1jour1vin

 About the estate:

-By cultivating a distinctive style, defined by bold winemaking techniques that give pride of place to whole bunches, Les Carmes Haut-Brion has established itself over recent vintages as one of the most original wines in the appellation, and indeed in the whole of Bordeaux.
-The expression of the fruit appears "infused," a term that is very fashionable but perfectly justified here, and the tannins are singularly fine.
-It should also be noted that the property acquired by the Pichet family in 2010 is based on an original terroir, adjacent to Haut-Brion, which ripens even earlier and is occupied by a significant proportion of very old vines, particularly Cabernet Franc.
-The modernization of the winemaking facilities has enabled the estate to enjoy a string of successes in recent vintages, following a truly impressive crescendo, which justifies the third star awarded two years ago.
+By cultivating a distinctive style—defined by bold winemaking techniques that give whole-cluster fermentation a far from negligible role—Les Carmes Haut-Brion has established itself over the past few vintages as one of the most original wines in the appellation, and indeed in all of Bordeaux.
+The fruit expression comes across as “infused”—a term that’s very much in vogue, but perfectly justified here—and the tannins are remarkably fine.
+It should also be noted that the estate, acquired by the Pichet family in 2010, is situated on a unique terroir adjacent to Haut-Brion—one that ripens even earlier—and is home to a significant proportion of very old vines, particularly Cabernet Franc.
+The modernization of the winemaking facilities has enabled the estate to achieve a string of successes in recent vintages, following a truly impressive upward trajectory that justifies the third star it earned two years ago.

 James Suckling